 An Independent Audit Committee of the Board reviews the adequacy of Internal FinancialControl.

-Increasing competition from low cost carbon black manufacturers such asRussia China and South Korea.
+Increasing competition from low cost carbon black manufacturers such as Russiaand China continues.

 The performance of Carbon Black and Power segment has been covered in this Reportearlier.

-After taking into account the Scheme of Amalgamation of Goodluck Dealcom PrivateLimited a wholly owned subsidiary of Phillips Carbon Black Limited with Phillips CarbonBlack Limited and in accordance with the provisions of Section 129(3) of the Companies Act 2013 theCompany has prepared a Consolidated Financial Statement of the Company and all thesubsidiaries namely Phillips Carbon Black Cyprus Holdings Limited PCBL NetherlandsHoldings B.V Phillips Carbon Black Vietnam Joint Stock Company in the form and manneras that of its own duly audited by M/s.
-PriceWaterhouse the auditors in compliance withthe applicable accounting standards and the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015.
+After taking into account the Scheme of Amalgamation of Goodluck Dealcom PrivateLimited a wholly owned subsidiary of Phillips Carbon Black Limited with Phillips CarbonBlack Limited and in accordance with the provisions of Section 129(3) of the Act theCompany has prepared a Consolidated Financial Statement of the Company and of all thesubsidiaries namely Phillips Carbon Black Cyprus Holding Limited PCBL NetherlandsHoldings B.V and Phillips Carbon Black Vietnam Joint Stock Company in the form and manneras that of its own duly audited by M/s.
+Price Waterhouse the auditors in compliance withthe applicable accounting standards and the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015.

 Further pursuant to the provisions of Section 136 of the Act the financial statementsof the Company consolidated financial statements along with relevant documents andseparate audited accounts in respect of subsidiaries are available on the website of theCompany.

 The Company does not have any material subsidiary in the immediately precedingaccounting year.
-Howver as per revised SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 SEBI has made it mandatory for all listed companies toformulate a policy for determining "material subsidiaries".
-Accordingly apolicy on "material subsidiaries" was formulated by the Audit Committee of the Board ofDirectors and the same is also posted on the website of the Company and may beaccessed at the link http://pcblltd.com/ investorrelations/investorrelations.php.
+However as per revised SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 SEBI has made it mandatory for all listed companies toformulate a policy for determining material' subsidiaries.
+Accordingly a policy onmaterial' subsidiaries was formulated by the Audit Committee of the Board ofDirectors and the same is also posted on the Company's website and may be accessed at linkhttp://pcblltd.com/ investorrelations/investorrelations.php.

 @ 4-5% during the next couple of years.
-With its wide product portfolio basket and manufacturing units locatedstrategically near to the customer location your Company is wellpositioned to meet increased demand.
+With its wide product portfolio basketmanufacturing units located strategically near the customer location your Company is wellpositioned to meet increased demand.

-Overseas demand for carbon black is expected to grow @4 -4.5%.
-Your Company has wellestablished supply chain distribution network to ensure timely delivery service tocustomers and widen its presence in the international market.This will continue to be amajor thrust area for your Company in the coming years.
-Whilemoving up the product valuechain is one of the important pillars of your company's business strategy and thereforethe Manufacturing and Technology team is working to add more high value products to itsportfolio.
+@ 3-4%.
+Your Company has established supply chain distribution network to ensure timelydelivery service to customers and thus widen its presence in the international market.This will continue to be a major thrust area for your Company in the coming years.
+Whilemoving up the product value chain is one of the important pillars of your company'sbusiness strategy the Manufacturing and Technology team is adding more high valueproducts to its portfolio.

-In accordance with Section 134(3)(a) of the Companies Act 2013 an extract of annualreturn in the prescribed format is given in Annexure A' which is annexedhereto and forms a part of the Boards' Report.
+In accordance with Section 134(3)(a) of the Companies Act 2013 an extract of annualreturn in the prescribed format is given in Annexure A' which is annexedhereto and forms a part of the Board's Report.

 The particulars as prescribed under sub-section (3)(m) of Section 134 of the CompaniesAct 2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 are given in theAnnexure B' which is annexed hereto and forms a part of the Boards' Report.

-The Company does not have any Public Deposit Scheme and has repaid all Public Depositsthat matured and were claimed by the depositors under the earlier Public Deposit Schemes.There is no outstanding balance as on 31st March 2016.
+The Company does not have any Public Deposit Scheme and has repaid all Public Depositsthat matured and were claimed by the depositors under the earlier Public Deposit Schemes.There is no outstanding balance as on 31st March 2017.

-No significant and material order has been passed by the regulators courts andtribunals impacting the going concern status and company's operations in future.
+No significant and material order has been passed by the Regulators Courts andTribunals impacting the going concern status and company's operations in future.

 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the notes to the financial Statements.

-Currently the Board has four committees: the Audit Committee the Nomination andRemuneration Committee the Stakeholders Relationship Committee and the Corporate SocialResponsibility Committee.
-A detailed note on the composition of the Board and itsCommittees is provided in the Corporate Governance Report Section of this Annual Report.
+Currently the Board has five committees: Audit Committee Nomination and RemunerationCommittee Stakeholders' Relationship Committee Corporate Social Responsibility Committeeand the Independent Directors' Committee.
+A detailed note on the composition of the Boardand its committees is provided in the Corporate Governance Report Section of this Report.

-In compliance with provisions of Section 177(9) of the Companies Act 2013 and SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 the Company hasframed a Whistle Blower Policy / Vigil Mechanism for directors employees andstakeholders for reporting genuine concerns about any instance of any irregularityunethical practice and/or misconduct.
-The details of the Vigil Mechanism/ Whistle Blower Policy is alsoposted on the website of the Company and may be accessed at thelink-http://pcblltd.com/investorrelations/investorrelations.php.
+In compliance with provisions of Section 177(9) of the Companies Act 2013 and SEBI(Listing Obligations and Disclosure Requirements) Regulation 2015 the Company hasframed a Whistle Blower Policy / Vigil Mechanism for directors employees andstakeholders for reporting genuine concerns about any instance of any irregularityunethical practice and/or misconduct.
+The details of the Vigil Mechanism/ Whistle BlowerPolicy are also posted on the Company's website and may be accessed at link-http://pcblltd.com/investorrelations/investorrelations.php.

-Pursuant to the provisions of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Board has carried out an annual performance evaluationof its own performance the directors individually as well as the evaluation of theworking of its Audit Nomination and Remuneration and other Committees.
+Pursuant to the provisions of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) 2015 the Board has carried out an annual performance evaluationof its own performance the directors individually as well as the evaluation of theworking of its Audit Nomination and Remuneration and other Committees.
 The manner inwhich the evaluation has been carried out has been explained in the Corporate GovernanceReport.

-The Board has on the recommendation of the NominationandRemunerationCommitteeframedapolicyforselection and appointment of Directors Senior Management Personnel and theirremuneration.
-The Remuneration Policy is stated in the Corporate Governance Report.
+The Board has on the recommendation of the NominationandRemunerationCommitteeframedapolicyforselection and appointment of Directors SeniorManagement and their remuneration.
+The Remuneration Policy and the details pertaining tothe remuneration paid during the year are furnished in the Corporate Governance Section ofthe Annual Report.